Je bent nu op de Engelse pagina. Wil je naar de Nederlandse pagina? Klik dan hier.

 Photo 1: The planting location in Los Tuxtlas.
 Photos 2 and 3: Mangrove forest in Los Tuxtlas that is still intact.

-• The inhabitants of Los Tuxtlas are restoring the water network in the region.
-They’re digging water channels that link up to the sea, ensuring a good balance between the inflow and outflow of fresh and salt water.
+• A local team is restoring the water network in the region.
+People dig canals that link up to the sea, ensuring a good balance between the inflow and outflow of fresh and salt water.
 Then the mangrove forest can grow optimally, and endangered creatures like turtles and fish can return to the area.

-• The impact of the restoration of the mangrove forest is monitored extensively by SENDAS, using innovative monitoring technology.
+• The impact of the forest restoration is monitored extensively by SENDAS, using innovative monitoring technology.
 SENDAS is also providing education to children and their families about the importance of mangroves, which contributes to awareness and motivates the local population to restore and maintain the mangrove forests.

 mangroveherstel-trees-for-all